Project

 I haven't tested the trunk as the player message log has changed considerably since the initial beta6 release.

-#2 Updated by skyjake almost 15 years ago
+#2 Updated by skyjake over 15 years ago

 The problem seems to be that the (nonstandard) snprintf() function is defined a bit differently in Windows and Unix.
 The major difference is that Windows will only terminate the string with a null character if there is space in the buffer, while Unix will always terminate the string.